-Power to Revise the Decisions of the Court of Appeal
+Power to Revise the Decisions of the High Court.

-The Supreme Court has power to revise the final decisions (which are non-appealable) of the Court of Appeal on the following grounds:
+The Supreme Court has power to revise the final decisions (which are non-appealable) of the High Court on the following grounds:

 - Full Bench – is composed of three or more justices.
-The jurisdiction of the full bench is to render the final decision upon the cases which have not unanimity in the decision of the division bench or the cases which is referred to the full bench because of presence of serious issue of interpretation of law or legal principles by division bench or by the Chief Justice.
+The jurisdiction of the full bench is to render the final decision upon the cases which have no unanimity in the decision of the division bench or the cases which are referred to the full bench because of the presence of serious issue of interpretation of law or legal principles by the division bench or by the Chief Justice.
 The chief justice may refer any cases to the full bench if he thinks the case is fit to be heard by the full bench.